camunda-consulting/showroom-customer-onboarding/README.md

 1) If you do not have your own Camunda Cloud account and cluster, you will need to create both.
 Reference the [Camunda Cloud Getting Started Guide](https://camunda.com/blog/2019/09/getting-started-camunda-cloud/) for further instructions.

 2) Once you have an account and have created a cluster, click on your cluster within Cloud Console.
-You should see an image similar to the one below.
+You should see something similar to the image below.

 ![Cloud Console](docs/cloud_console_screenshot.png)